National Serosurveillance Programme

 2. National Virus Reference Laboratory (NVRL)

 NVRL is Ireland’s national virology reference centre.
-Its functions in relation to seroprevalence will include determining the most appropriate laboratory testing methodologies to be used for serology, analysing serum samples submitted by referring laboratories for antibodies to SARS-CoV-2 and, in time, other infectious diseases, and interpreting and advising on the test results.
+Established in the early 1960s to carry out poliovirus surveillance, following the introduction of the polio vaccine into Ireland, surveillance has been a core function of the NVRL since its inception.
+Building on that history, its functions in relation to seroprevalence will include determining the most appropriate laboratory testing methodologies to be used for serology, providing or obtaining access to those methodologies, analysing serum/plasma samples submitted by referring laboratories for antibodies to SARS-CoV-2 and, in time, other infectious diseases, and interpreting and advising on the test results.

-Partner laboratories will participate by providing residual biochemistry samples for measuring population seroprevalence.
+Partner laboratories will participate by providing residual biochemistry samples (leftover, due for discard) for measuring population seroprevalence.
 This will involve identifying samples in accordance with the sampling requirements of the SEU, retrieving the samples, taking an aliquot (small portion), and packaging and arranging for transport of the aliquot specimens to NVRL.

 The SEU will produce regular reports for dissemination of findings on seroprevalence of SARS-CoV-2 and, in time, other infectious diseases of public health concern, by age group, sex and geographic region.
-Information will be available to the public as well as to policy makers.
+Information will be available to the public as well as to policy makers (Department of Health and HSE).
+All reports will contain aggregated data only; it will not be possible to identify any individual from these reports.

 Please direct any queries to the National Serosurveillance Programme at: email@example.com